Last Updated on October 23, 2020 by Carol Gillette

 Next, addressing the barriers to seeking treatment itself can help provide increased access to recovery programs.
 Improving access to childcare as well as temporary and permanent housing or other financial resources can ensure more women are willing to receive care.
 Similarly, increased access to mental health resources can help address the emotional and psychological barriers frequently experienced by women.

-Much as the barriers to alcoholism diagnoses and access to treatment are numerous, so are the ways we must pursue removing those barriers.
-There is no immediate solution to alcoholism in women, just as there is no guaranteed effective treatment program.
-However, addressing the barriers in a thoughtful, constructive way while providing continued support to women experiencing alcoholism can result in increased access to more effective programs.
+Much as the barriers to alcoholism diagnoses and access to treatment are numerous, so are the ways we must pursue removing those barriers.4,5 There is no instant solution to alcoholism in women, just as there is no guaranteed effective treatment program.
+However, addressing the barriers in a thoughtful, constructive way while providing continued support to women experiencing alcoholism can result in better treatment options and outcomes.